pointwisegmbh/locarta-public-docs/android/docs/unity.md

 https://static.locarta.co/locarta-sdk-unity/locarta-sdk-unity-1.1.1.zip
 ```

-You will be prompted with Basic Authentication (use credentials for downloading)
+When prompted for authentication, use the credentials mentioned above.

-Unzip the contents of the folder `./Assets/Plugins/Android`
+Once downloaded, unzip the contents to the folder `./Assets/Plugins/Android`

 For example: